 - When you are out there, focus on how you can influence people positively with your message.

-- Relax and breath to calm yourself.
+- Relax and breathe to calm yourself.

 - Practice often to build your confidence.